100 Notable alumni of

 -

 James Byron Dean was an American actor.
-He became one of the most influential figures in Hollywood in the 1950s, despite a career that lasted only five years.
-His impact on cinema and popular culture was profound, even though he appeared in just three major films.
-These films include Rebel Without a Cause (1955), in which he portrayed a disillusioned and rebellious teenager, East of Eden (1955), which showcased his intense emotional range, and Giant (1956), a sprawling drama released a year after his death.
-These films have been preserved in the United States National Film Registry by the Library of Congress for their "cultural, historical, or aesthetic significance".
+He became one of the most influential figures in Hollywood in the 1950s, and his impact on cinema and popular culture was profound, although his career lasted only five years.
+He appeared in just three major films: Rebel Without a Cause (1955), in which he portrayed a disillusioned and rebellious teenager, East of Eden (1955), which showcased his intense emotional range, and Giant (1956), a sprawling drama.
+These have been preserved in the United States National Film Registry by the Library of Congress for their "cultural, historical, or aesthetic significance".
 He was killed in a car accident at the age of 24 in 1955, leaving him a lasting symbol of rebellion, youthful defiance, and the restless spirit.

 -